httpswift/swifter/README.md

 ### What is Swifter Lite?

 Unofficial fork of Swifter written in [Swift](https://developer.apple.com/swift/) programming language, designed to be an embedded REST API server for iOS macOS and tvOS.
-This fork focuses on speed and reliability to all the ability to stream audio and video seamlessly an any Apple device.
+This fork focuses on speed and reliability to all the ability to stream audio and video seamlessly an any Apple device and create a REST api middleware that can access another other API over the internet.

 Supports data, json, text, bytes, audio and video streaming over HLS, over HTTP 1.1 protocol via http://localhost, ipv4 tcp/ip